bezurn004/Obsi-Forge-Apedia/Community Content/StarSmith/Oracles/Vault/STRSM_OCL_Vault-Sanctum.md

 ^table-OclVaultPurpose

 ## Oracle: Precursor Vault Sanctum Peril
-This oracle can be used to replace the one provided on [[OCL_Vault-Sanctum#Oracle Precursor Vault Sanctum Peril|Precursor Vault Peril Oracle]].
+This oracle can be used to replace the one provided on [[SF_CH5_Vault-Sanctum#Oracle Precursor Vault Sanctum Peril|Precursor Vault Peril Oracle]].

 > [!mechanics]- | Roll > %%GetDice%% | Guidance
-> When exploring the sanctum, choose or roll for a peril after rolling a match on the challenge dice with a miss for the [[MV_Undertake an Expedition|Undertake an Expedition (move)]]. ^guidance-OclVaultSanctumPeril
+> When exploring the sanctum, choose or roll for a peril after rolling a match on the challenge dice with a miss for the [[SF_CH3_Undertake an Expedition|Undertake an Expedition (move)]]. ^guidance-OclVaultSanctumPeril

 | 1d100 | 1-2 | 3-4 | 5-6 |
 | :---: | :--- | :--- | :--- |